 8. I have several certificates for classes that I have attended.
 Is that all I have to include with my renewal application?

-You will be required to complete a "Renewal Summary of Professional Activities" form found in the online application.
-Once complete, you will upload that completed form and all backup documentation you used for credit into your eLicense application.
-You may include the certificates only if the dates of attendance and the contact hours of attendance are noted on the original certificates.
+You will be required to complete a "Renewal Summary of Professional Activities" grid within the online application, where you may also upload copies of your certificates and any other supporting documentation.
+Please include certificates only if the dates of attendance and the contact hours of attendance are noted on the original certificates.
 Do not alter these certificates, as we do not accept altered materials.
 Contact the workshop/class provider and request an updated certificate or an addendum to the original certificate if your original certificate does not include the date and/or contact hours.
 This type of credit can be turned in under professional development.
-Do not mail or bring your backup documentation to CDE, it must be uploaded into your application (except official transcripts).
+Do not mail or bring your backup documentation to CDE, it must be uploaded into your application.